pi-dotcom/Lyrics_classification/README.md

 - This program takes artist input from the user to train a Multinomial Naive Bayes model via parsing artists' songs from the website www.songlyrics.com

 I have used following concepts(lessions) for this project

--Web Scraping, Regular Expression, HTML Parsing, Language Models, Class Imbalance, Bag-of-Words, Naive Bayes, Python Functions, Command Line Interface
+- Web Scraping, Regular Expression, HTML Parsing, Language Models, Class Imbalance, Bag-of-Words, Naive Bayes, Python Functions, Command Line Interface
+-
 ## Workflow of Project

 ### Web Scrapping